Many people don’t like eating mushrooms, but dogs will happily wolf them down if given the chance. Can Fido be fed this fleshy fungus food?

-Cautious owners are understandably reluctant about giving their dogs any mushrooms.
-With so many fungal species, some of which are poisonous, even the most informed pet parent can have their doubts.
+Lots of owners are reluctant about giving their dogs mushrooms.
+There are many fungal species, some of which are poisonous.
+Even well informed pet parents have doubts.

-Most dogs will enjoy the occasional mushroom while others will not like it one bit.
-It’s also possible that Fido’s stomach just won’t agree with this food.
-Allergies, however, are usually not a concern for pets.
+Most dogs will enjoy mushroom.
+It is, however, entirely possible their stomach won’t agree with this food.
+Allergies, surprisingly, are usually not a canine concern.

 Can I Give My Dog Mushrooms?
 Answer: Yes, but store bought

-Otherwise, supermarket bought mushrooms are much safer for dogs compared to wild kinds they may come into contact with outdoors.
-So most dogs can have a few mushrooms but consider the other human-prepared ingredients before assuming you’re doing the right thing.
-For example, we don’t personally think dogs should be eating pizza, with or without mushrooms as a topping.
+Store bought mushrooms are much safer for dogs compared to those they may come across in nature.
+Most dogs can have a few mushrooms, but consider any other ingredients before assuming you’re doing the right thing.
+An example is pizza.
+Dogs shouldn’t be eating that, with or without mushrooms as a topping.

 Mushrooms as a Treat

-If you know that your dog’s digestive system agrees with mushrooms, then you may wish to occasionally provide them as a treat.
-Mushrooms are definitely a health food.
-Your dog may benefit, as you do, from the high doses of vitamin D and an overall immune system boost.
+If your dog’s digestive system can handle mushrooms, then you can provide them as a treat.
+Mushrooms are a health food.
+Your dog may benefit from the vitamin D. They’re also an immune system boost.

-There are people, mostly in Asia, who consume certain wild mushrooms but don’t ever let your dog eat one.
-Even though only about 1% of mushrooms are actually considered toxic, don’t chance it with your beloved dog.
-The wrong type can cause your pet permanent organ damage.
+Some folks consume wild mushrooms, but don’t let your dog near them.
+Even though only about 1% are toxic, don’t chance it.
+The wrong type can cause a pet permanent organ damage.

 Forget Mushroom Hunting